 Small actions done on a consistent manner are the foundations of habit formation.
 There is nothing better to ensure consistency than tracking your commitment.

-Download my 30 Day Tracker now and start your journey to creating a new habit.
+Grab one of my trackers now and start your journey to creating a new habit.

 Don’t feel bad if you miss a day – hey life gets in the way sometimes!
 But be mindful to get back on track as soon as possible.
 Just be as consistent as you can be.
 Remember you are doing it for you.
 Only you are able to make the changes you want to experience in your life.